Pandora (Wisp EP): Composition

 Music journalists have described Pandora as a shoegaze release.
 In an interview with Office Magazine, Wisp said she considered her music "shoegaze adjacent" and preferred to categorize it as nu gaze.
 Its songs feature distorted guitar riffs, as well as ethereal textures and vocals.
 Ian Cohen of Uproxx felt the songs drew more influence from American-inspired shoegaze such as Hum and Deftones, whilst Andrew Sacher of BrooklynVegan said the production applied a "modern spin" on elements of "classic shoegaze".
 Thematically, Wisp has described Pandora as being about the "vulnerability and intensity of romantic relationships", unrequited love, as well as greed and sorrow.
 The EP was named after its title track, which Wisp felt best represented its themes; the song, in turn, was named by the co-producer Kraus after the 2004 video game Tom Clancy's Splinter Cell: Pandora Tomorrow.

 Pandoras opening title track begins with an ambient intro before transitioning to a chaotic instrumental featuring "biting" guitars and lyrics exploring unrequited love.
 A breakdown with electronic drums occurs after its chorus and transitions into its second verse.
 "Your Face" was written about a person Wisp liked; she said it was about "circumstances that hold you back from expressing your love".
 The song features murky drums and vocals and was intended by Wisp to sound like "being underwater".
 Ashely Bardhan of Pitchfork likened its "soaked and distant" vocals to the Deftones, and guitars to Slowdive's second album, Souvlaki (1993).
 "Enough for You" features looping guitars and windy vocals and is presented from the viewpoint of someone who believes their negative self-perception is true of how others see them.
 Wisp said the song depicts a "dialogue of self-doubt" with her inner self, and considered it the most vulnerable she had written.
-According to Jonah Krueger of Consequence, "Luna" explores dream pop and recalls the Cocteau Twins; Mia Hughes of NME highlighted its "simple but arresting lead hook".
+According to Jonah Krueger of Consequence, "Luna" explores dream pop and recalls the Cocteau Twins; Spencer Hughes of NME highlighted its "simple but arresting lead hook".
 Wisp considered it to be thematically similar to Pandoras title track.
 "See You Soon", which opens with wind sounds, details intense feelings of love that are revealed to be unrequited, with its final line—"To fall so fast, for someone who may never last"—intended by Wisp to represent feelings of "doubt and worry".
 The final track on Pandora, "Mimi", is about being both in love and a supporter of a performing musician; Wisp felt it was the "most uplifting and sweet song" she had written.
 Its title was derived from a sleepy sound, which was kept as Wisp and her collaborators found it cute.